-Women with disabilities worldwide face a wide range of unique human rights abuses in health care settings, including sexual and reproductive health care settings, due to both their gender and disability.
-As the CEDAW Committee noted in its General Recommendation No. 24 on the right to health, "women with disabilities, of all ages, often have difficulty with physical access to health services."109 Stereotypes about women with disabilities-including that they cannot make decisions for themselves, are asexual, or cannot become pregnant-may lead health care workers to discount their needs or subject them to abuse, violating their rights to health and to start110 a family.111 Indeed women with disabilities worldwide are disproportionately subjected to practices such as forced or coerced sterilization, contraception, and abortion in these settings.112 The CEDAW Committee has thus called on states to "take appropriate measures to ensure that health services are sensitive to the needs of women with disabilities and are respectful of their human rights and dignity."113
+Women with disabilities worldwide face a wide range of unique human rights abuses in sexual and reproductive health care settings, due to both their gender and disability.
+As the CEDAW Committee noted in its General Recommendation No. 24 on the right to health, "women with disabilities, of all ages, often have difficulty with physical access to health services."
+93 Stereotypes about women with disabilities-including that they cannot make decisions for themselves, are asexual, or cannot become pregnant-may lead health care workers to discount their needs or subject them to abuse, violating their rights to health and to start 94 a family.
+95 Indeed women with disabilities worldwide are disproportionately subjected to practices such as forced or coerced sterilization, contraception, and abortion in these settings.
+96 The CEDAW Committee has thus called on states to "take appropriate measures to ensure that health services are sensitive to the needs of women with disabilities and are respectful of their human rights and dignity."
+97 experience with managing care for women with disabilities.
+98 Information in these facilities may also be inaccessible; for instance, deaf women report that they do not have access to interpreters in health facilities.
+99

 In Nigeria, women with disabilities experience many barriers to accessing health care services, including sexual and reproductive health care.
-The physical environment surrounding and within healthcare facilities may be inaccessible to wheelchairs, and health care workers frequently lack knowledge about or experience with managing care for women with disabilities.114 Information in these facilities may also be inaccessible; for instance, deaf women report that they do not have access to interpreters in health facilities.115
+The physical environment surrounding and within health care facilities may be inaccessible to wheelchairs, and health care workers frequently lack knowledge about or

-The 2015 report on violence against women with disabilities in Plateau State cited above also described barriers and abuses faced by women with disabilities when accessing reproductive health care.
-Because women with disabilities are treated poorly by medical personnel, find health care services inaccessible, and may not be able to afford those services, they may not seek needed antenatal care when they become pregnant,116 a situation that can increase the risk of complications during pregnancy and labor.117 During labor, medical personnel in Nigeria are also more likely to assume that women with disabilities require Caesarean sections to deliver.118 Furthermore, women with disabilities may be subjected to medical procedures without their consent in order to prevent pregnancies.
-For instance, the families of women with mental disabilities in Nigeria reported to researchers in the 2015 Plateau State report that they sometimes had contraceptive devices implanted in the women's skin, without the women's consent, so that these women would avoid getting pregnant if they were subjected to sexual abuse.119 Some families also reported that they had forcibly confined or sterilized women with disabilities for similar protection reasons,120 though forced sterilization of women with disabilities in Nigeria is not yet widely documented.
+The 2015 report from Plateau State found that, because women with disabilities are treated poorly by medical personnel, find health care services inaccessible, and may not be able to afford those services, they may not seek needed antenatal care when they become pregnant, 100 a situation that can increase the risk of complications during pregnancy and labor.
+101 During labor, medical personnel in Nigeria are also more likely to assume that women with disabilities require Caesarean sections to deliver.
+102 Furthermore, the families of women with mental disabilities in Nigeria reported that they sometimes had contraceptive devices implanted in the women's skin, without the women's consent, so that these women would avoid getting pregnant if they were subjected to sexual abuse.
+103 Some families also reported that they had forcibly confined or sterilized women with disabilities for similar protective reasons, 104 though forced sterilization of women with disabilities in Nigeria is not yet widely documented.

 Women with disabilities in Nigeria may also face barriers to accessing needed sexual health information and services, making them susceptible to sexually transmitted infections including HIV.
-A 2015 study of HIV prevalence among persons with disabilities in Nigeria found that, although HIV prevalence among those surveyed was lower than for the general population, 2.4% of the women with disabilities surveyed had HIV, as compared to 1.4% of the men with disabilities.121 This higher rate of HIV infection for women with disabilities may be due to higher-risk behaviors that are the result of discrimination against them, including higher rates of sexual violence and lower rates of condom use.122 Furthermore, because women with disabilities have low rates of employment and are considered to have few marketable skills in Nigeria, they may also engage in selling sex, a behavior that can increase the risk of HIV.123 The study also indicated that there were very few sexual and reproductive health services targeted at or accessible to persons with disabilities in Nigeria, 124 a situation that can increase the risk of acquiring or experiencing the negative health effects of HIV.
+A 2015 study of HIV prevalence among persons with disabilities in Nigeria found that, although HIV prevalence was lower than for the general population, 2.4% of the women with disabilities surveyed had HIV, as compared to 1.4% of the men with disabilities.
+This higher rate of HIV infection for women with disabilities may be due to higher-risk behaviors that are the result of discrimination against them, including higher rates of sexual violence and lower rates of condom use.
+The study also indicated that there were very few sexual and reproductive health services targeted at or accessible to persons with disabilities in Nigeria, a situation that can increase the risk of acquiring or experiencing the negative health effects of HIV.